WillCaton2350/Python-Rumble-Bot/README.md

 Usage

 Clone the repository.
+Download the Python3.12 interpreter from the link below.
 Use the [ cd ] Mac/Windows command inside of the terminal to view and interact with the contents inside of the folder.
 Once inside the folder, set up a virtual environment (env) with [Python3 -m venv env] command on Mac/Windows.
 Now activate the virtual environment with the Mac command [source env/bin/activate] or the [env\Scripts\activate] Windows command in the terminal.
 Install the dependencies (requirements.txt).
 If the requirements.txt file does not work, install dependencies individually with pip3 install [____name of dependency___].
 Finally run the script (root.py).
 All of this should be ran in the terminal (mac) or powershell (windows).

 Interpreter